ColoradoSchoolOfMines/wii-track/doc/design.rst

   are able to concentrate on code, not deployment.
 This was great for not only the HackCU hackathon, but also for scalability in the long term.

-- **The data stored may not be very uniform.** If we have many different versions of edge nodes, the data sent and stored may not be the same across versions.
+- **The data stored will not be uniform.** If we have many different versions of edge nodes, the data sent and stored may not be the same across versions.
 For example, one version may send image data, while other nodes only have infrared data.
 Additionally, the data is not highly relational; relations between data are derived at an application layer.
 This variance in data that we need to store led us to use AWS DynamoDB, a scalable, NoSQL database running on Amazon infrastructure.

 - **We wanted to, and did, win the *Best Use of AWS* challenge.** One of the prizes at HackCU was for the application that best utilzed Amazon AWS.
 We wanted to enter the competition for this prize, and that was part of the reason we used AWS Lambda and AWS DynamoDB.
-Our project won this prize.
+Our entry into this competiton, won.

+TODO: Dish?

 Hackathon Implementation
 ========================

 Industrial Scale Implementation
 ===============================